ethanmiller1/Find-Ideal-Job-Location/README.md

 }
 ```

-Then it uses a regex command to find the keyword "duration", and searches the following text for the first occurrence of the keyword "value" and isolates the numeric values directly following it into a capturing group, finally returning that group to the cell (in this case 1015).
+Then it uses a regex command to find the keyword "duration", and searches the following text for the first occurrence of the keyword "value", isolating the numeric values directly following it into a capturing group, finally returning that group to the cell (in this case 1015).

 ### Error handling